harveybsmith/Apriori-Recommendation-Algortihm-for-Supermarket-transactions-/README.md

 <img src = "images/AprioriSupport.png" width=400>

 In step two we find the Confidence.
-The confidence is the number of occurences (tranactions) with transactions containing #Item1 **and** #Item2 divided by transactions containing just #Item1.
+The confidence is the number of occurences (tranactions) with transactions containing #Item1 **and** Item2 divided by transactions containing just Item1.
 We are testing a **rule**.
-Here we have a **hypothesis** that people who bought #Item1 also are likely to like #Item2.
+Here we have a **hypothesis** that people who bought Item1 also are likely to like Item2.
 Or people who saw (we assume, liked) Movie1 also liked Movie2.

 <img src = "images/AprioriConfidence.png" width=400> <img src = "images/AprioriConfidence2.png" width=400>

+In the last step we calculate the lift for each "Rule" or hypothesized association.
+The lift is basically the confidence divded by the support.
+So in the illustration below using our case of transactions, out of a population of 100, those in green are people who purchased mayonaise, and people circled in red are those that purchased scallops.
+If we take another random population, what is the likely hood if we recommend scallops, what is the likelyhood that they will like it, but now using **prior** knowledge that they like Mayonaise, hence *Apriori*.
+In this new population let's only recommend scallops to those that hay also purchased mayonaise and lemons.
+Or using a movie recommendation example, lets only recommend *Ex Machina* (not a particularly popular movie) to those who have seen *Interstellar* becuase we beleive they will have a greater chance of liking it or at least being curious and click that play button.